smarcell91/room_visual/README.md

 # room_visual
-This program draw walls from endpoints, uses Three js.
+This program draws walls from endpoints, uses Three js.

+Run index.html on a server (VSC Live server).